bottledcode/RFC/drafts/short-class.md

 ## Introduction

-This RFC proposes a new short syntax for class definitions in PHP and the ability to embed these classes within other classes.
+This RFC proposes a new short syntax for class/enum definitions in PHP and the ability to embed these classes within other classes.

 ## Proposal